 Write your account number on the check or money order.
 Capital One doesn’t accept cash by mail.

 The Capital One Platinum minimum payment is either $25 or 1% of the balance, plus interest charges and fees, whichever is greater.
-Capital One will also add any accumulated interest, past due amounts and late payment fees to your minimum payment.
+If your balance is less than $25, the entire amount is your minimum payment.
+Capital One will also add any accumulated interest, past due amounts, and late payment fees to your minimum payment.… read full answer

-Here’s what your Capital One Platinum minimum payment will be:… read full answer
+Here’s how the Capital One Platinum minimum payment is calculated:

-Balance over $2,500+: Minimum payment equals 1% of the balance, plus interest and fees
+Balance over $2,500: The minimum payment equals 1% of the balance, plus interest and fees

-Lastly, it is worth noting that you don’t have to pay your full balance by the due date, but you do have to pay at least the minimum required.
-Whatever you don’t pay will carry over into the next billing cycle, incurring interest on a daily basis; Capital One Platinum charges a regular APR of 26.99% (V).
+It is worth noting that you don’t have to pay your full balance by the due date, but you do have to pay at least the minimum required.
+Whatever you don’t pay will carry over into the next billing cycle, incurring interest on a daily basis.
+Capital One Platinum charges a regular APR of 28.49% (V).

 WalletHub Answers is a free service that helps consumers access financial information.
 Information on WalletHub Answers is provided “as is” and should not be considered financial, legal or investment advice.
 WalletHub is not a financial advisor, law firm, “lawyer referral service,” or a substitute for a financial advisor, attorney, or law firm.
 You may want to hire a professional before making any decision.
 WalletHub does not endorse any particular contributors and cannot guarantee the quality or reliability of any information posted.
 The helpfulness of a financial advisor's answer is not indicative of future advisor performance.